Teemperor/fuzz-blockers-game/README.md

 are actually reachable.

 4. You can just run one example by running `./run.py examples/YOUR_FOLDER`.
 See `./run.py --help` for a bunch of options.
+You can run `./summarize.py` to recreate the website with your just collected example data (without re-running all other examples).

 5. A current limitation is that the fuzzers stop after the first crash.
 But it might just be an uncaught exception or similar in your program.
 So you